 SQL Transforms

-transform.sql lets you write raw DuckDB SQL when built-in operations are not enough.
-You get the full power of DuckDB — window functions, CTEs, JSON extraction, regex, date arithmetic — while staying connected to the pipeline graph through ref() references.
+transform.sql gives you the full DuckDB SQL dialect — window functions, CTEs, JSON extraction, regex, date arithmetic — while staying connected to the pipeline graph through ref() references.

 Section titled “The ref() function”ref('node_id') references the output of an upstream node.
 Radhflow resolves it to the node’s NDJSON output file at execution time.
 Edges are created automatically from ref() calls — you do not need to declare them manually.